agiledon/octopress-weibo/README.md

     gem "faraday", "~> 0.8.4"

-Then, you should go to the root directory of octopress, run the command to install faraday:
+Then, you might go to the root directory of octopress, run the command to install faraday:

     bundle install

 How to use it
 =======
-If everything is OK, you can run the rake command as below after you finishe your new blog:
+If everything is OK, you can run the rake command as below after you finish your new blog:

     rake weibo

-It will post the content you configure in the _config.yml to your sina weibo.
+It will post the content according to the template in _config.yml to your sina weibo automatically.
+I strongly suggest you might run it after you make sure you have deployed your new blog successfuly.

 License
 ======